parkjin-nim/Manhattan_in_Seoul/README.md

 -  Geumcheon-gu

 ## Discussion
--  Gangnam-gu,etc., group is a commercial place and center activity
+-  Gangnam-gu,etc., group is like a commercial place and center
 -  Jungnang-gu,etc., group is outskirt residential with parks
 -  Gwangjin-gu,etc., group is residential with coffee shops and cafes but less fast foods
 -  Jongno-gu,etc., group is Cultural & Tourist area & Hub
 -  Geumcheon-gu group is residential with fast foods

 Manhattan is a place of Park,Exhibit,Art Museum,Yoga Studio,Plaza,Bakery,Garden,Bookstore,American Restaurant,Coffee Shop.
-And Exhibit, Art Museum seem to be important distinguishing features when Mahattan is compared with districs of Seoul.

-The only group with those features is Group0(Jongno-gu, Jung-gu), since it is a place of, Korean Restaurant, Historic Site,Palace,Art Gallery,Art Museum,Italian Restaurant,Japanese Restaurant,Bookstore, Coffee Shop,Tea Room.

-So, travelling folks!, if you want to find a neighborhood like Manhattan in Seoul, it is not Gang-nam as in Psy's song, but Jongro-gu in Seoul, according to my simple data science analysis!
+It looks close to Cultural & Tourist are & Hub.
+Except 'Park' which usually belongs to a residential group in S.Korea, it looks similiar to Jongno-gu, etc. group, according to the analysis in 2018.